Pimmz/Project-4/README.md

 # Fox Terrier Owners Club

 The Fox Terrier Owners Club site was designed to raise awareness of how amazing Fox Terriers are and to help anyone who would like to adopt one or even rehome a Fox Terrier.
 To Help any Fox Terrier avoid a very scary statistic that only 10% of dogs born will have a permanent home, and as we speak in the financial crisis 73% of dogs are being abandoned in the UK.
-The app is designed towards fox terriers, although it could be eaisly changed to any other breed.
+The app is designed towards fox terriers, although it could be easily changed to any other breed.
 So if you Love a Fox Terrier, would just like to know a bit more about them, or would indeed like to own one through our adoption process.
 Plus if life has changed to a point where it is not possible to offer the lifestyle you want for your Fox Terrier anymore, we have a rehoming process that can be used to ensure every Fox Terrier has an amazing life.

 Here is a link to my project - [Fox Terriers Owners Club](https://pimmz-project-4-9cc2ab59cc64.herokuapp.com/)